Syriusz-2005/mc-bingo-bot/README.md

 npm run start name=<bot_name> host=<server> version=<mc_version>
 ```

-After the bot joined you can use one of the following commands:
+After the bot joined you can use one of the following commands on the chat:

 ```
 !hello